 Gland, February 2017 – Sustainability Management School (SUMAS) Round Table took place on January 31st 2017 at the Impact Hub Geneva, Switzerland.
 Nearly 70 industry professionals, stakeholders and students came together to discuss how sustainability has gained an increasingly important role for societal and business-related decisions.

-SUMAS was honoured to welcome a number of distinguished speakers to this Round Table:
+SUMAS was honored to welcome a number of distinguished speakers to this Round Table:

 Virginie HELIAS, Global Sustainability Vice President, Procter & Gamble